Web Applications

 # Site Variables

 Modyo has global variables that you can use on multiple sites.
-However, you can also create specific variables for a particular site or overwrite the value of an existing global variable, with a value specific to the particular site.
+However, you can also create specific variables for a particular site or overwrite the value of an existing global variable with a value specific to that particular site.

 Using variables allows you to reuse HTML, JS, CSS, or text code across different sites, widgets, or templates.
-If you have code that is repeated in several parts of your account, you can assign that value to a variable to simplify your processes and if you edit the value of the variable, the change will be reflected everywhere the variable is in use.
+If you have code that is repeated in several parts of your account, you can assign that value to a variable to simplify your processes, and if you edit the variable's value, the change will be reflected wherever the variable is in use.

 Tip

 In global variables, you can use plain text, HTML, JavaScript, and CSS.
-However, it's important to note that you can't use Liquid code inside these variables.
+However, it is important to note that you cannot use Liquid code within these variables.
 It is also important to remember that the content of global variables has a maximum limit of 65,535 characters.

 To create a variable in sites, follow these steps:

-3. Under Site Settings, click Site Variables.
-Here you can see the list of all global variables and site variables, their general information and a button to copy their code into Liquid markup.
+- Under Site Settings, click Site Variables.
+Here you can see the list of all global variables and site variables, their general information, and a button to copy their code into Liquid markup.

 Attention

 When using variables, Modyo follows a hierarchy of preference, where variables defined at the lowest level have priority.
-The variables defined in the widget will take precedence over the variables defined on the site, and in turn, the variables defined on the site will take precedence over the variables defined at the account level.
+Variables defined in the widget will take precedence over variables defined on the site, and in turn, variables defined on the site will take precedence over variables defined at the account level.

-Therefore, it's important to use caution when defining variables in widgets or on the site, especially if you use the same name as the variables defined at the account level.
+Therefore, it is important to be cautious when defining variables in widgets or on the site, especially if you use the same name as the variables defined at the account level.